vineetrshenoy/SolitaireEncryption/README.md

                                                                             ^^^^^^^^^^^^^^^^^
     If the last card happens to be Joker B (28), use 27 (instead of 28) as its value for this step.

 Using these methods, a keystream was created and a user-inputed message was encoded.
 Decoding followed a similar process.
-This assignment was intended to help student
+This assignment was intended to help students use pointers correctly and effecitvely.

+The assignmet ws completed on February 23rd, 2015